daydayupzhang/journals-of-robotics-HIT/README.md

-# journals-of-robotics-HIT
+# Journals-of-robotics-HIT
-a list of journals where students from HIT phd students publish their papers
+A list of journals where students from HIT phd students publish their papers

+sensors
+IEEE access
+auro
+science robotics